 good at maintaining the illusion of authenticity.
 Hence, I normally prefer

-change the world with a song (kudos to Gary Nicholson for "Drinking Bob Dylan
+believe they can change the world with a song (kudos to Gary Nicholson for

-Whiskey") but have always found authenticity, in subject matter and dialogue,
+"Drinking Bob Dylan Whiskey") but have always found authenticity, in subject

-better suited for the task than the singer-songwriter.
-For a long time now, the
+of artist is better suited for the task than the singer-songwriter.
+For a long time

 following Guthrie (I know, OK native), Seeger and Dylan, etc and the Northeast